pushapshandilya-hash/IAM/nav2stylecicd2.md

-# CI/CD Security Standard for an Organization
+# CI/CD Security Control for an Organization

 **Issued by:** Security Architecture  **Status:** Draft for review (not ratified)  **Version:** 1.1